AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

 ---
-description: Führt die Syntax und die unterstützten Attribute (oder Schlüssel-Wert-Paare) auf und beschreibt sie, die Sie an die Datenerfassungsserver (DCS) übergeben können.
-Mithilfe dieser Informationen können Sie Ihre DCS-Anfragen formatieren und die von diesem System zurückgegebenen Parameter verstehen.
+description: Listet die Syntax und die unterstützten Attribute (oder Schlüssel-Wert-Paare) auf, die Sie an die Datenerfassungs-Server (DCS) übergeben können, und beschreibt sie.
+Diese Informationen können Ihnen dabei helfen, Ihre DCS-Anfragen zu formatieren und die von diesem System zurückgegebenen Parameter zu verstehen.
 seo-description: Lists and describes the syntax and supported attributes (or key-value pairs) you can pass in to the Data Collection Servers (DCS).
 This information can help you format your DCS requests and understand the parameters returned by this system.
 seo-title: Supported Attributes for DCS API Calls
 solution: Audience Manager